-- All students applying for new Cal Grant awards must submit a FAFSA and a GPA verification form by the published deadline (usually March 2).
-Current Cal Grant recipients must also submit the FAFSA to determine renewal of Cal Grant eligibility. - All students applying for state aid must be U.S. citizens, permanent residents, or eligible non-citizens. - All state aid recipients must be residents of California.
+- 1. All students applying for new Cal Grant awards must submit a FAFSA and a GPA verification form by the published deadline (usually March 2).
+Current Cal Grant recipients must also submit the FAFSA to determine renewal of Cal Grant eligibility. - 2.
+All students applying for state aid must be U.S. citizens, permanent residents, eligible non-citizens or, eligible AB540 student as determined by the state of California. - 3.
+All state aid recipients must be residents of California.
 Until age 18, the student's residency status is determined by that of the parents.
-After age 18, the student's personal residency must be verified. - All state aid recipients must maintain at least half-time enrollment in order to be eligible to receive Cal Grant.
+After age 18, the student's personal residency must be verified. - 4.
+All state aid recipients must maintain at least half-time enrollment in order to be eligible to receive Cal Grant.
 For financial aid purposes, half-time enrollment is defined as six (6) units.
-Award amounts will be prorated for students enrolled less than full time in any semester or term. - All state aid recipients must not be in default on a student loan and not owe a refund on any state or federal educational grant. - All state aid recipients must make satisfactory academic progress as explained under the Satisfactory Academic Progress section of this catalog. - California Baptist University does not have a mandatory fifth year program. - If a student becomes a Cal Grant recipient, other awarded institutional aid may be reduced to prevent Cal Grant and institutional aid from exceeding demonstrated financial need. - Students concurrently enrolled at other institutions will only be eligible to receive financial aid for registered units at California Baptist University.
+Award amounts will be prorated for students enrolled less than full time in any semester or term. - 5.
+All state aid recipients must not be in default on a student loan and not owe a refund on any state or federal educational grant. - 6.
+All state aid recipients must make satisfactory academic progress as explained under the Satisfactory Academic Progress section of this catalog. - 7.
+California Baptist University does not have a mandatory fifth year program. - 8.
+If a student becomes a Cal Grant recipient, other awarded institutional aid may be reduced to prevent Cal Grant and institutional aid from exceeding demonstrated financial need. - 9.
+Students concurrently enrolled at other institutions will only be eligible to receive financial aid for registered units at California Baptist University. - 10.
+AB540 eligible students must complete the Worksheet for California Dream Act by the March 2nd deadline.
+Additional documentation may be required.
+Please visit www.csac.ca.gov for complete details.